 I have always been the biggest holiday freak you could ever meet.
-I didn’t understand people who hated listening to Christmas music before Thanksgiving, or why people would get so grumpy and retreat during this time of year.
+I didn’t understand people who hated listening to Christmas music before Thanksgiving or why people would get so grumpy and retreat during this time.

 It’s always been the time of year I’ve looked forward to most.
 The days are better with Christmas to look forward to.
 The music and lights filled me with enough giddiness to ignore the stresses of everyday life.

 After my divorce, the holidays are harder for me.